arturograu/country_flags/README.md

 [![codecov](https://codecov.io/gh/arturograu/country_flags/branch/main/graph/badge.svg?token=NVFK3CAP1S)](https://codecov.io/gh/arturograu/country_flags)
 ![Null safety](https://img.shields.io/badge/null%20safety-true-brightgreen)

-A Flutter package to show an SVG image of the flag of a country.
+A Flutter package for displaying the SVG image of a country's flag.

-The flag can be created from a country code or a language code.
+The flag can be generated using either a country code or a language code.

-You can find all the supported countries listed [here](https://www.iban.com/country-codes).
+View the complete list of supported countries [here](https://www.iban.com/country-codes).

-You can find the list of supported languages at www.lingoes.net/en/translator/langcode.htm (not all the language codes in the list are supported).
+For a list of supported languages, visit www.lingoes.net/en/translator/langcode.htm (please note that not all language codes on the list are supported).

 ![Showcase](https://i.imgur.com/quh79th.gif)

 ## Installation

-Just add `country_flags` to your [pubspec.yml](https://flutter.io/using-packages/) file
+Simply add `country_flags` to your [pubspec.yaml](https://flutter.io/using-packages/) file.

 ```yml
 dependencies: